Department of Justice is now the Department of Communities and Justice. Find out more >

 You cannot file and serve more than five subpoenas unless the Court gives you permission.
 If you think you will need more than five subpoenas you should tell the Judge at a directions hearing.

 If the subpoena requires a person to attend court and give evidence, it must be:

 If the subpoena only requires a person to produce documents, it:

-When serving a subpoena, you should also give the person 'conduct money', which is enough money for them to travel from their place of residence to the court, or to produce documents.
+When serving a subpoena, you should also give the person 'conduct money', which is enough money for them to travel from their place of residence to court, or produce documents.
 This amount should be at least $25.00 for a subpoena to attend.
 If you serve a subpoena to produce, the person or company being subpoenaed may ask for more.

 You should get

 legal advice if you are not sure how much conduct money you should pay.

 You should make sure you give the person the extra pages that are attached to the back of the subpoena when you serve it, including: